datahub-project/datahub/datahub-web-react/README.md

 Optionally you could also start the app with the mock server without running the docker containers by executing `yarn start:mock`.
 See [here](src/graphql-mock/fixtures/searchResult/userSearchResult.ts#L6) for available login users.

+### Testing your customizations

+There is two options to test your customizations:
+* **Option 1**: Initialize the docker containers with the `quickstart.sh` script (or if any custom docker-compose file) and then run `yarn start` in this directory.
+This will start a forwarding server at `localhost:3000` that will use the `datahub-frontend` server at `http://localhost:9002` to fetch real data.
+* **Option 2**: Change the environment variable `REACT_APP_PROXY_TARGET` in the `.env` file to point to your `datahub-frontend` server (ex: https://my_datahub_host.com) and then run `yarn start` in this directory.
+This will start a forwarding server at `localhost:3000` that will use the `datahub-frontend` server at some domain to fetch real data.

+The option 2 is useful if you want to test your React customizations without having to run the hole DataHub stack locally.
+However, if you changed other components of the DataHub stack, you will need to run the hole stack locally (building the docker images) and use the option 1.

 ### Functional testing

 In order to start a server and run frontend unit tests using react-testing-framework, run: